BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Related Work

-Existing factorization approaches often require fine-tuning and/or compute-intensive search \citep{lr-s2, yu2022svdnascouplinglowrankapproximation}.
-The impossibility of running these on common hardware motivates the need for lighter methods.
-For example, pruning methods that explicitly aim to be efficient in this regard include \citet{narshana2023dfpc, murti2023tvsprune, chen2024going, zhang2024dense, wang2025forget}, whereas fine-tuning-free factorization methods are less common---for instance, \citet{yu2022svdnascouplinglowrankapproximation}. \citet{liebenwein2021compressing,lr-s2} also report some results in the fine-tuning-free regime.
+Existing factorization approaches often rely on fine-tuning and/or compute-intensive search \citep{learnc, yu2022svdnascouplinglowrankapproximation}.
+The difficulty of running such methods on common hardware motivates the need for lighter alternatives.
+For example, several pruning methods explicitly aim to be efficient in this regard \citep{narshana2023dfpc, murti2023tvsprune, chen2024going, zhang2024dense, wang2025forget}, whereas fine-tuning-free factorization methods are less common---for instance, \citet{yu2022svdnascouplinglowrankapproximation}. \citet{liebenwein2021compressing,learnc} also report results in the fine-tuning-free regime.

 Recent factorization research, motivated by the computational demands of LLMs, leverages intermediate model features to identify additional redundancies suitable for decomposition \citep{NEURIPS2021_f56de5ef, wang2025svdllm, wang2025svdllmv2optimizingsingular, qinsi2025dobisvd, yuan2025asvdactivationawaresingularvalue}.
-These methods use a calibration dataset to characterize the distribution of feature tensors and then use that information to guide parameter decompositions.
-However, they primarily focus on decomposing fully connected layers in the language domain, often overlooking other settings.
+These methods use a calibration dataset to characterize the distribution of activation tensors and then use that information to guide parameter decompositions, generally yielding closed-form solutions and often reducing the need for fine-tuning.
+However, they primarily focus on decomposing fully connected layers in language models, often overlooking other settings such as image classification, which we explore in this work.\footnote{\citet{10.1109/TPAMI.2015.2502579} explore a similar data-aware approach in the image classification domain, but they also take nonlinearities into account.}

-In contrast, BALF is able to perform activation-aware compression on a general class of layers in a principled way, including convolutional layers.
-Together with our efficient rank allocation strategy, we obtain excellent performance in the no-fine-tuning regime in minutes without requiring expensive hardware.
+Several formulations of activation-aware factorization have been proposed.
+In particular, SVD-LLM \citep{wang2025svdllm, wang2025svdllmv2optimizingsingular} frames its solution using activation-based whitening.
+However, the whitening-based theory in SVD-LLM implicitly assumes full-rank activations.
+Our whitening formulation is inspired by SVD-LLM but explicitly allows for rank-deficient activations and generalizes the whitening matrix formulation.
+This limitation is not inherent to activation-aware factorization: other formulations, such as DRONE \citep{NEURIPS2021_f56de5ef}, also allow for rank-deficient activations.
+Relatedly, the field of reduced-rank regression addresses similar problems; see, for example, \citet{reinsel2022multivariate}.
+Other activation-aware extensions have also been proposed, for example by accounting for compression shift in subsequent layers \citep{sinha2026aasvdanchoredadaptive}.